Metropolitan Planning Council celebrates 80 years in 2014

 2004 The Council, along with partners statewide, launches A+ Illinois, a coalition for comprehensive statewide education funding and tax reform.

 2005 Illinois unveils its first comprehensive, statewide housing plan, which MPC helped shape.

-Thirty years after MPC began the drumbeat for such an organization, the General Assembly creates Chicagoland's first comprehensive planning entity, the Regional Planning Board, through the merger of the Northeastern Illinois Planning Commission and Chicago Area Transportation Study.
+2006 Thirty years after MPC began the drumbeat for such an organization, the General Assembly creates Chicagoland's first comprehensive planning entity, the Chicago Metropolitan Agency for Planning, by merging two separate organizations into a much stronger whole.

 2009 Two clusters of communities in south and west Cook County, working across municipal borders on joint housing and community development plans, are awarded significant federal, state and regional funding.